connxio/docs/Integrations/Creating integrations.md

 ## Structure

 A sub integration is structured as a pipeline.
-This mirrors the pipeline in Cx itself and includes the engines as boxes the user can interact with.
+This mirrors the pipeline in CX itself and includes the engines as boxes the user can interact with.
 The following boxes are present:

 - **Inbound Connection**: This box is technically outside the sub integration but is the catalyst for all sub integrations in the integration.
 It represents the inbound adapter and fetching/receiving of data to the CX pipeline.
 You can only configure a single inbound connection on an integration configuration.
 The inbound section under "Adapters" explains how all the different adapters work.
 - **Split/Batch**: Represents the act of splitting or batching messages.
 This is explained on the [splitting](/Transformation/Splitting.md) and [batching](/Transformation/Batching.md) pages respectively.